ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 - If the :ref:`SSH<ssh-term>` connection to the main node fails, it is not possible to start/stop nodes from Monit but the status of the nodes can still be pulled.
-- Status checks are done once every specified number of seconds so, when turning a node on or off, it may take a few seconds for Monit to display the correct status.
+- Status checks are done periodically.
+  When turning a node on or off, it may take a few seconds for Monit to display the correct status.
+  The interval between checks is set by a **sleep** statement at the end of each :ref:`shell script<monit-scripts-admin>`.
 - The KamanjaCluster tab in monit prints out the last ERROR line in the *KamanjaLog.log*. this may not completely explain the cause for failure